 Eligibility for private loans is based on credit-worthiness and ability to repay, not on financial need.
 While private loans are borrowed by the student, most private loans require a co-signer and offer deferment of principal payments while the student is enrolled.

 In an effort to provide better counseling services to our students, Cornell College has entered into a preferred lender arrangement (PLA).
 Federal and state law mandates that we must provide the following disclosures in association with this process:

 Method and Criteria for Lender Selection

 Cornell College evaluates and selects lenders based on requested information from lenders.
-Ease in processing was an important consideration; therefore, we do place emphasis on lenders that route their loans for electronic certification and disbursement through Ilink.
+Ease in processing was an important consideration; therefore, we do place emphasis on lenders that route their loans for electronic certification and disbursement through ILink.
 Other things that were considered include competitive interest rates and origination fees, borrower benefits, electronic application and processing, co-signer release options, deferment and repayment terms as well as the most widely used lenders by current and former students, and high quality of servicing the loans.

 After reviewing the information submitted by each lender, we felt the lenders represented on our list best fit the criteria we set forth.
 Each year we review our list of preferred lenders.
-Every other year, we request a full RFI from each lender on our list, as well as other lenders that are interested in working with our students.
+Every other year, we request a full RFI from each lender on our list, as well as other lenders that are interested in working with our families.

 This list does not contain affiliated lenders.